Recently searched

 The Internet of Things includes numerous devices.
 See below for some common examples of connected devices and what they are typically used for.

-• Sensor: A sensor is a device that detects physical input from its environment and converts it into data that can be interpreted by a person or machine
+• Sensor: A sensor detects input from its environment and converts it into data that can be analysed by a person or machine

 What is required for devices and machines to communicate intelligently with the internet?
 Below is a list of key technologies.